scrapinghub/splash/docs/scripting-ref.rst

     assert(splash:runjs("function foo(){return 'bar'}"))
     local res = splash:evaljs("foo()")  -- this raises an error

-It is an implementation detail: the code passed to :ref:`splash:runjs` is executed in a closure.
+It is an implementation detail: the code passed to :ref:`splash-runjs` is executed in a closure.
 To define functions use global variables, e.g.:

 .. code-block:: lua